Faculty & Staff Directory

 Biography

 In addition to Mr. Morgan's busy performing schedule he continues to expand his role as an educator and vocal director.
-He currently holds the title of visiting assistant professor of musical theatre voice at the University of Florida, vocal director for Players by the Sea, and Vice President of North Florida NATS.
-Additionally he has served as the head of musical theatre at Douglas Anderson School of the Arts and on the voice faculty of Jacksonville University.
-He has served as the vocal director for countless musicals as well as lead clinician for musical theatre programs and intensives across the country.
+He currently holds the title of Senior Lecturer of Musical Theatre Voice at the University of Florida, Music and Vocal Director for Apex Theatre Studio, Vocal director of Broadway Bangkok, CEO of Vocal Fingerprint LLC.
+His students can be seen in multiple current productions on Broadway, National Tours, and regionally.
+He has served as the vocal director for 20 musicals as well as lead clinician for musical theatre programs and intensives across the country.

 Contact Information